mickecamino/RT-datorn/Nya RT-datorn/README-EN.md

 Serial communication is done with 6850, a parallel printer output (Centronics) and a Real Time Clock with battery backup.

 * CÅ-834 - memory board
 New memory board for static memory, 6116 2k or EPROM 2716.
-Replaced CÅ-814.
+Replaces CÅ-814.

 * CÅ-836 - 192 kb EPROM-board with 1 kb RAM.
 A new board for the RT-computer, designed by me.
 Three 27512 EPROM's gives 192 kb resident program memory in the computer, 1 kb RAM addressed at $E400-E7FF for a command table used by FLEX.